Where to buy Xbox Series X: restock guide for UK and US (updated TODAY)

 Argos

 Argos seems to be in the same boat as Very with its seemingly tiny stock gobbled up within minutes of going live.
-The retailer now recommends its customers register their interest to be notified when it gets more consoles in.View Deal
+The retailer seems to have had a restock last week, but it was early in the day and gone almost immediately.
+The best bet is to register your interest to be notified when it gets more consoles in.View Deal

 Xbox Series X: top retailers [USA]